pfraze/ssb-kvdb/README.md

 ### Siloed datasets

 By default, kvdb "siloes" the dataset for each author.
-That means, each user has their own KVs in each namespace.
+Each user has their own KVs.
 Only the owning-users can update their KVs, but everybody else can read them.

 Siloing is convenient when users have their own datasets.